Governor-General of Solomon Islands

 In general, the governor-general observes the conventions of the Westminster system and responsible government, maintaining a political neutrality, and has to always act only on the advice of the prime minister.
 The governor-general also has a ceremonial role: hosting events at the official residence—Government House in the capital, Honiara—and bestowing honours to individuals and groups who are contributing to Solomon Islands and their communities.
 When travelling abroad, the governor-general is seen as the representative of Solomon Islands and its monarch.

 Governors-general are appointed for a five-year term of office.
 Since 7 July 2024, the governor-general has been Sir David Tiva Kapu.

 The office of the governor-general was created on 7 July 1978, when Solomon Islands gained independence from the United Kingdom as a sovereign state and an independent constitutional monarchy.
 Since then, eight individuals have served as governor-general.

 Appointment

-Unlike most other Commonwealth realms, the governor-general of Solomon Islands is nominated by the country's Parliament, rather than being proposed by its prime minister (as is the convention in the other Commonwealth realms).
+Unlike most other Commonwealth realms, the governor-general of Solomon Islands is nominated by the country's National Parliament, rather than being proposed by its prime minister (as is the convention in the other Commonwealth realms).
 The appointment is made by the monarch of Solomon Islands following a simple majority vote of the National Parliament.
 Section 27 of the Constitution of Solomon Islands provides that:

 There shall be a Governor-General of Solomon Islands who shall be appointed by the Head of State in accordance with an address from Parliament and who shall be the representative of the Head of State in Solomon Islands.

 The term of office is five years, and is renewable once.